selwynpolit/d9book/book/development.md

 ## Local Drupal site setup

-Local development is best done using Docker containers and [DDEV](https://github.com/drud/ddev).
+Local development works really well using Docker containers and [DDEV](https://github.com/drud/ddev).
 Setting up a local site is a completely painless process on any operating system.

-Follow these steps after installing `Docker` and `DDEV`:
+After installing `Docker` and `DDEV`, follow these steps:

 ```